grand-affirmation/dotfiles/README.md

 ![](screenshot.jpg)

 These are my dotfiles.
-Currently using Void Linux.
+Currently using Gentoo.

 ---